sportsclimbs/sportclimbs-2/content/peak/matlock/slaley-brook/slaley-brook-marble-wall.md

 **1. Dog Tooth Wall (6c)**
 Surprisingly pleasant and fingery wall.

+**Shatterproof (6c+)**
+First of two steep routes on the hidden wall around corner.

 **2. Shattered (6c+) *&starf;&starf;***
-The final route taking the steep hidden wall around corner.
-Thuggy, direct and fine
+The second route up the bulging end wall.
+Steep and thuggy, direct and fine.

 **3. Unstained (6b)**
 Side wall of face into chimney exiting left and up onto arête.